mishapadidar/GP-Derivatives-Variational-Inference/README.md

 - `tests` contains basic tests showing how to use the methods.
 -  `experiments` contains code for the experiments run in the paper, including the graph convolutional network, stellarator regression, rover, bunny, and UCI experiments.
 For experimental data please contact the authors.

+For a basic introduction on how to use the methods from the paper visit the `tests` directory.